manuelerdoes/manusblog/README.md

 - blog per url öffnen ✅
 - Disable Comments ✅
 - blog-ids with blogtitle ✅
+- dont show non-public blogs to users that didnt create it
 - ABO/Erinnerung per Mail.
 Button bei Details
-- dont show non-public blogs to users that didnt create it
+- visual hint if blog is public or not

 ## Security